dmauro22/Examples/README.md

 and a few password cracking/encryption programs

-The Python applications include a couple of dynamic web applications, the highlight being 'finance', a full stack stock trading simulator
+The Python applications include a couple of dynamic web applications, the highlight being 'Finance', a full stack stock trading simulator